sal-420/nft-erc721-collection/README.md

 |`03`|Set the number of max free mints per transaction using function: `setMaxFreeMintAmountPerTxn`|
 |`04`|Active the free mint option using function: `setHasFreeMint` to set `_state` to `true`|

 The contract is now setup for partial free mints.
-When the free mint supply is exhaused the contract will switch to the paid amount
+When the free mint supply is exhausted the contract will switch to the paid mint model

+For a detailed start to finish set-up, deploy, and demo checkout the you tube video located [here](https://www.youtube.com/watch?v=NizcL16A1co)